 SIG Leader: Migration

-Joanna Kosmalska is an associate professor at the Department of British Literature and Culture, University of Łódź.
+Joanna Kosmalska is an assistant professor at the Department of British Literature and Culture, University of Łódź.
 In 2008-2009, she carried out research on the teaching of English to migrant pupils in primary schools in Dublin.
 This research formed the basis of an EU-funded postgraduate teacher training programme that she led at the University of Łódź.
 From 2011 to 2015, she initiated and led the international research project Polish (E)migration Literature in Britain and Ireland since 2004, financed by the National Science Centre.
 Subsequently, she has been an investigator in other research projects, including Talking Transformations: Home on the Move (King’s College London), Experiential Translation (King’s College London & University of Edinburgh), Theatrical Heritage of Polish Migrants (University of Łódź), and Digital Atlas of Polish Theatrical Heritage Abroad (University of Łódź).

 Her research interests include the impact of migration on contemporary literature and culture; migration literature and theatre; literary, film, and intersemiotic translation; multiculturalism, multilingualism and transnationalism.
 She has been a member of the CLE since 2016 and now co-chairs the CLRN with Ricarda Vidal.